microp11/iridiumlive/README.md

 # IridiumLive

-> #### Note
->
-> Up until recently, March 2022, there was no work being done to this application.
-The dependencies: gr-iridium, iridium-toolkit, gnuradio and python itself have all been updated and upgraded many times over.
-As a result of these subsequent updates to dependencies, the iridiumlive stopped working.
-It still works (tested!!!) with gnuradio 3.7, gr-iridium and iridium-toolkit based on that version of gnuradio and python 2.x
->
-> Currently there is an update of work in progress (see issues) and iridiumlive will be realigned with a more recent version of the dependencies.
-Also the installation instructions for these dependencies will be provided below.
->
-> This note will be removed after re-alignment.

 *Welcome to IridiumLive!*

 IridiumLive is a [Blazor](https://docs.microsoft.com/en-us/aspnet/core/blazor/?view=aspnetcore-3.1) server application which allows for the real-time vizualization of the iridium satellites as they pass above your location.